 With EMV moving into the U.S. market, the concern for fraud is now in the online sales channel.
 With only half of e-commerce merchants using some sort of consumer authentication program, it has never been more crucial and timely for a better understanding and implementation.

 According to an article by cardnotpresent.com, “The main reasons reported by merchants not using consumer authentication are not surprising: 20 percent fear it will negatively affect sales conversion, 13 percent think it will change the user experience and 13 percent say they lack the time it would take to implement.”

 With only 45 percent enrolled in at least one consumer authentication program, North American merchants are the farthest behind.
 Those who are enrolled rely heavily on one of the major 3D Secure programs – verified by Visa or MasterCard Secure Code.
 In comparison, 60 percent of those outside of the U.S. and Canada have some sort of consumer authentication.

-According to cardnotpresent.com, upon further investigation, the types of merchants that are using consumer authentication programs were also considered high-risk business or sold high priced goods.
+According to cardnotpresent.com, upon further investigation, the types of merchants that are using consumer authentication programs were also considered high-risk businesses or sold high-priced goods.
 As the EMV moves to the U.S. market, online fraud is going to become an even greater issue thus adding to the element of risk for these online businesses.

 One solution is the use of high-risk merchant accounts. eMerchantBroker.com is a merchant account provider based in Los Angeles, California that specializes in high risk e-commerce business types.
 They not only offer merchant cash advance and debit and credit card processing, but they also offer offshore merchant accounts and online shopping carts.